 GENDER, AGE & HPV THROAT CANCER RISK

-HPV throat cancer is not only increasing, it is more common in white men than black men.
+It is also more common in white men than black men.

 According to HealthDay News: